93,724

 THE NUMBERS

 The Ram's OBD port was polled for diagnostic status roughly every three minutes, twenty-four hours a day, for two hundred sixty-three days.
 Every response was timestamped and pushed to the DIMO network.
-After the first day's install codes cleared, not one of the remaining 93,724 readings reported a fault.
+After excluding the initial install window, not one of the 93,724 readings reported a fault.
 That's not "we didn't check."
 That's "we checked ninety-three thousand seven hundred twenty-four times, and every time the answer was the same: healthy."

 SignalobdStatusDTCCount